kaito-project/keda-kaito-scaler/README.md

 ### Prerequisites
 ## Enable InferenceSet Controller during KAITO install

-To support autoscaling of KAITO GPU inference workloads, `InferenceSet` custom resource should be used in KAITO and the InferenceSet Controller must be enabled during the KAITO installation.
-The `InferenceSet` was introduced as an alpha feature in KAITO `v0.8.0`.
+To enable autoscaling of KAITO GPU inference workloads, the `InferenceSet` custom resource must be utilized in KAITO, and the InferenceSet Controller should be activated during the KAITO installation.
+The `InferenceSet` feature was introduced in KAITO version `v0.8.0` as an alpha feature.

 ```bash
 export CLUSTER_NAME=kaito